Bachmann (Hong Kong) Budd Metroliner

 Introduced: 1969

 For an old Bachmann design, these are actually pretty decent looking and running models.
-The shell is nicely painted and detailed, and the mechanism is a surprisingly solid performer.
-All wheels are geared and provide pickup.
+The shells are nicely painted and detailed and the mechanism is a surprisingly solid performer.
+All axles are geared and all wheels provide pickup.
 There are no traction tires.
 A non-directional headlight is mounted to the front of the chassis.
 The motor (buried somewhere inside all that metal) is a box-shaped 5-poler.
-The pantagraph is non-functional.
+The pantagraph is non-functional (IE, it does not conduct electricity).
 The chassis weighs a ton, making for a lot of pulling power.
 Pickup is great and throttle response is exceptionally smooth.
 Great slow speed creep and a not-too-crazy top-end speed.

 My only real complaint with these models is the somewhat insane 1970's Bachmann gearing scheme (metal, metal and more metal, coupled with a scarily complex "cup gear" driveshaft).
 As a consequence, these things are crazy loud at pretty much any speed.

 Like Bachmann's Turbo Train (their other circa-1970 "themed" trainset model), these Metroliners had a relatively short lifespan.
-I don't know exactly when they were discontinued, but they certainly didn't last into the 1980s when Bachmann started updating their trainset locomotives with split-frame chasses, etc. The chassis pictured above is the only one ever produced for this model.
-In fact, the only variation I've come across in any of these models is with the pantagraphs.
-The earliest versions are semi-rigid plastic (IE, non-adjustable), whereas later runs came with adjustable metal pantagraphs, EG -
+I don't know exactly when they were discontinued, but they certainly didn't last into the 1980s when Bachmann started updating their trainset locomotives with split-frame chasses, etc. The chassis pictured above is essentially the only one ever produced for this model.

 These models were sold either ala-carte (powered or dummy) or as part of a four car trainset (with three of the cars being dummies).
-I've only seen these in Penn Central and Amtrak livery (with PC apparently being the most common paint scheme).
+The only livery schemes were Penn Central and Amtrak (and with PC apparently being the most common).

 Trivia - These same models were also distributed by Tomy in the 1970s (probably only in Japan).
 Same basic packaging, but with the Tomy name added.
 EG -